Admission to Norwegian for Foreigners

 NTNU employees

-• Work contract at NTNU
+• A copy of your signed work contract at NTNU

-• Possible documentation of Norwegian language skills
+• Valid documentation of Norwegian language skills if you already know some Norwegian

-Partners of permanent employees at NTNU
+Partners of permanent academic employees at NTNU

-• Partner's work contract at NTNU
+• A copy of your partner's work contract at NTNU

 • Documentation showing that you cover the English language requirement